danielclickh/marketing-website-preview/content/lessons/connect-tableau-to-clickhouse/index.md

 ***

-You can connect Tableau to ClickHouse using the generic ODBC/JDBC ClickHouse driver, but we really like how this tool from ANALYTIKA PLUS simplifies the process of setting up the connection.
+**Summary:** You can connect Tableau to ClickHouse using the generic ODBC/JDBC ClickHouse driver, but we really like how this tool from ANALYTIKA PLUS simplifies the process of setting up the connection.
 If you have any issues with the connector, feel free to reach out to ANALYTIKA PLUS on <a href="https://github.com/analytikaplus/clickhouse-tableau-connector-jdbc/issues" target="_blank">GitHub</a>.

+***

 **What's next:** Check out the following lessons to continue your journey: